Last Updated on May 23, 2022

 - AI tools have to be designed well to be usable

 - The user has to seed it to train the AI for certain outcomes.

 And as you'll see, hopefully in this demo, that there are a lot of variations it can output.
 So I think that what the Jasper team has done is the best job in actually utilizing the AI in an application that puts out useable and user friendly content.

 50+ Writing Skills for Episode Introductions And Beyond

-So going through of how it works, Jarvis basically has developed a library of 50 plus writing skills.
+So going through of how it works, Jasper basically has developed a library of 50 plus writing skills.
 Even with the starter plan, you sort of get access to those skills.

 The way it works is you initially choose from any one of those.
 Skills are like a blog post outline, or create a story, or create an intro paragraph, or create a Facebook ad or create a headline or explain something to a child.
 So that's the concept behind having a number of skills to choose from.
 In the demo, you'll see some of those will use one in particular to sort of jump right in.

 There is a part that is actually you, as a user, needing to collaborate if you will, with the AI.
 It requires some input.

 You have to tell it about your brand, your podcast, your topic, your business.
 It can even accept the tone of voice that you want to use in the output, which is great for reaching a target audience.